QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Motivation

 \section{Motivation}

-In this section, we use an example, as shown in Figure \ref{fig: Motivational example}, to demonstrate the effectiveness when integrating qubit reuse, wire cutting, and gate cutting together.
-Our problem is to run a 5-qubit quantum circuit on small quantum devices, e.g., 4-qubit or 3-qubit quantum devices.
+In this section, we use an example (in Figure \ref{fig: Motivational example}) to illustrate the effectiveness when integrating qubit reuse, W-Cut, and G-Cut.
+Our problem is to run a 5-qubit circuit on small quantum devices, e.g., 4-qubit or 3-qubit quantum devices.

 When adopting CutQC \cite{cutqc}, the original circuit is split into two subcircuits using three cuts, as shown in Figure~\ref{fig: Motivational example}(b).
 Each subcircuit has four qubits.
 Three extra qubits (i.e., the initialization qubits) are introduced, e.g., the first wire cut on $q2$ generates an extra qubit $q5$, which is now the second qubit in $subcircuit_1$.
 It leaves a measurement in $subcircuit_0$.
 We use three color pairs to indicate the introduced measurement operation and its matching initialization bit.